ITT Inc.: Beginnings and early acquisitions

 In the United States, ITT acquired the various companies of the Mackay Companies in 1928 through a specially organized subsidiary corporation, Postal Telegraph & Cable.
 These companies included the Commercial Cable Company, the Commercial Pacific Cable Company, Postal Telegraph, and the Federal Telegraph Company.

 German subsidiaries in the Nazi period

-On August 3, 1933, Adolf Hitler received Sosthenes Behn (then the CEO of ITT) and his German representative, Henry Mann, in one of his first meetings with US businessmen.
+On August 3, 1933, Adolf Hitler received Sosthenes Behn (then the CEO of ITTITT) and his German representative, Henry Mann, in one of his first meetings with US businesspeople.